wpengda/wpengda.github.io/_pages/about.md

 # 🔥 News
 - *2024.07*, Our article, [Will the real Linda please stand up...
 To large language models?
-Examining the representativeness heuristic in LLMs.](https://doi.org/10.48550/arxiv.2404.01461), has now been accepted in COLM 2024(https://colmweb.org/).
+Examining the representativeness heuristic in LLMs.](https://doi.org/10.48550/arxiv.2404.01461), has now been accepted in [COLM 2024](https://colmweb.org/).
 - *2024.03*, Our article, [The weight of beauty in psychological research](https://doi.org/10.1017/iop.2023.87), has now been published in Industrial and Organizational Psychology.
 - *2023.12*, Our sympoisum, [To RIASEC and Beyond: Advances in Vocational Interest Research](https://www.siop.org/Annual-Conference), has been accepted at SIOP 2024.
 - *2023.12*, Our sympoisum, [Future of Performance Prediction and Evaluation: Artificial Intelligence and Big Data](https://www.siop.org/Annual-Conference), has been accepted at SIOP 2024.